vals-productions/sqlighter/README.md

 c) once your statement is executed, bound parameters are cleaned up, so you can use addParam* methods again to be bound/used with your next statement.

-<< more to be added to this section>>, for now please see the next section that has
- some pretty straightforward examples.
+Please see the next section that has some pretty straightforward examples.

 # Going by example